 CCV steelhead will be harassed, injured, or killed during completion of the proposed action through various pathways.
-Direct effects from Project activities are expected to result in negative effects through behavioral responses, or prey items killed from sediment or pollutant buildup.
-Any spills or leaks of toxic substances from construction equipment are expected to cause direct or indirect effects to fish that risk mortality or reduces the overall health and survival of exposed fish.
-Construction-related increases in sedimentation and siltation above background level are expected to affect fish species and their habitat reducing survival of juveniles or interfering with feeding, migrating, and rearing activities.
-Avoidance and mitigation measures, as well as BMPs, have been put in place to minimize negative effects to listed species.
-The implementation of the capture and relocation plan is expected to increase risks to fish, resulting in a small number injuries and death.
+Direct effects from Project activities will result in negative effects through behavioral responses, or prey items killed from sediment or pollutant buildup.
+A fish relocation plan involves capturing fish and physically handling and relocating them, which risks injury and death.
+Construction-related increases in sedimentation and siltation above background level could potentially affect fish species and their habitat reducing survival of juveniles or interfering with feeding, migrating, and rearing activities.
+Pile driving will create enough sound to affect their migration and behavioral responses.
+Avoidance and mitigation measures, as well as BMPs, have been put in place to minimize any adverse effects to listed species.